ArkashJ/CloudComputing/hw5/REAME.md

         - top 5 senders
         - age group with most reqs?
         - income group with most reqs?

+    a) Modify code to make a 2NF table and add it to your cloud SQL db
+        - Table 1: country, is_banned_, time of day and requested file
+        - Table 2: client_ip, age, income

 ## Notes
     - Make sure to make a private IP